IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Namespace

-Log items contain a namespace which is a concatenation of strings.
-Every message at a TraceOut should be uniquely identified by its namespace.
+Messages contain a __Namespace__ which is a list of Text.
+Every message at a TraceOut must be uniquely identified by its Namespace!

-The documentation will be ordered according to this scheme.
-And is should be made possible for a human to locate the origin of a problem this way.
+We could have used the constructor and type, which is a more technical approach, but this logging library uses the Namespace as message identifier.

-We could have used the constructor and type, which is a more technical approach, and is currently used in the machine readable format, but the logging framework will not use it.
+The documentation will be ordered according to this scheme, and it should be possible for a human to locate the origin of a message in this way.

-The interface remains the same, as names are set with appendName.
+The interface uses the (already known) appendName function:

 ```haskell
 appendName :: Monad m => Text -> Trace m a -> Trace m a